mplushmplush/nystrongnytough/README.md

 Please let me know if you would like to contribute and share on here or Google Sheets!
 Also, feel free to let me know how I can improve this.

+<h2>NYC Strong, NYC Tough</h2>
+UPDATE: Here's a really comprehensive list from Mutual Aid NYC.
+It includes some of the orgs listed below.
+Special thanks to <a href="https://github.com/kkruege">kkruege</a> for sending this over [<a href="https://sites.google.com/view/nyc-covid19/home">LINK</a>]

 <h2>Queens Strong, Queens Tough</h2>